Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Discussion

+Besides, we identify several avenues for future research building up on the proposed framework.
 First, economic models are most effective when calibrated to empirical data.
-With a preliminary understanding of the model’s behavior, several parameters—particularly those not easily adjustable by the firm—should be set to empirically estimated values.
-For instance, this would assist in calibrating the forgetting threshold $\theta_a$, the minimum productivity $a_u$, and the innovation step size $\zeta$, which are difficult to estimate.
-Similarly, parameters such as demand $\mu_d$ and duration $\Th$ could be tailored to specific real-world cases.
-In contrast, computational calibration could be employed for the remaining parameters.
-Additionally, empirical validation of the model is necessary to assess how well the model reflects \textit{stylized facts}\footnote{Micro-economic facts are less likely stylized and more likely highly heterogeneous.
-Yet some common factory characteristics could be used to validate and calibrate the model.}, i.e., how realistic the emergent dynamics are.
-Empirical validation would also help identify flawed or missing mechanics, thereby improving the model.
+With a preliminary understanding of the model’s behaviour, several parameters---particularly those not easily adjustable by the firm---should be set to empirical estimations.
+For what concerns parameters that are difficult to estimate, such as the forgetting threshold $\theta_a$ and the innovation step size $\zeta$, an algorithmic calibration procedure can be applied \citep{platt2020comparison}.
+In contrast, parameters such as demand $\mu_d$ and duration $\Th$ could be tailored to specific real-world cases.
+Relatedly, empirical validation of the model is necessary to assess how well the model reflects \textit{stylized facts}, i.e., how realistic the emergent dynamics are.
+We must note, however, that micro-economic facts are heterogeneous rather than strongly stylized, hence our decision to abstract from data-driven calibration and validation in this first exploration of the model's dynamics.

-Another significant avenue for development involves relaxing the monopolist and constant demand assumptions.
-Most firms operate in competitive industries, where demand dynamics are endogenously determined.
-Initial approaches could include (i) exogenous demand shocks and complex dynamics, or (ii) allowing demand to react endogenously to the firm’s ability to meet demand and deliver promptly.
-Further, the market could be modeled explicitly by incorporating multiple firms into a single market.
-A logical extension would be to study heterogeneous markets with firms that vary in their management strategies or in their initial temporal structures (which represent their technologies).
+Another significant avenue for research involves relaxing the monopolist and constant demand assumptions.
+Most firms operate in competitive industries where demand dynamics are endogenously determined.
+Extensions of the model could include (i) the introduction of exogenous demand shocks and more complex stochastic dynamics or (ii) allowing demand to react endogenously to the firm’s ability to meet demand and deliver promptly---mimicking competitive feedbacks without the need to expressly represent the market.
+Of course, \textit{in fine}, building a competitive market should also be done as, in doing so, one could study heterogeneous markets wherein firms vary in their management strategies and in their initial temporal structures (i.e., their technology).

+Additionally, non-productive tasks such as monitoring, planning, maintenance, or innovation (R\&D) could be modelled as the output of a production process as well.
+This would allow, on the one hand, to account for outsourcing endeavours alongside capital markets, and on the other hand, to study the role of these tasks in the efficiency of the main production process.
+Notably, one could question the effect of upstream tasks within a hierarchical organisation on downstream production.
+In turn, this could shed light on the relative role of the working class, the white-collars, and capitalists in the sustainability and stability of production.